List of past Lucchese crime family mobsters: Michael Perna

 Michael J. Perna (1942 – October 28, 2020) was the acting capo of the New Jersey faction.
 Perna's father Joseph Perna was a mob bookmaker and shylock during the 1960s operating from Newark, New Jersey.
 His son Joseph R. "Big Joe" Perna followed him into the life and became a member of the Lucchese family's New Jersey faction.
 His younger brother Ralph V. Perna is also a member in the New Jersey faction.
 During the 1980s, Perna was a member of Michael Taccetta's inner circle and controlled operations from the Hole in the Wall, a luncheonette in Newark's Down Neck section.
 In August 1988, Perna was acquitted in the 21-month trial along with the other twenty members of the New Jersey faction.
 On April 18, 1991, Perna was charged in two separate indictments.
 The first indictment charged Perna, along with Michael Taccetta, Martin Taccetta, Anthony Accetturo and Tommy Ricciardi, with racketeering.
 The second indictment charged Perna, along with Michael Taccetta, Anthony Accetturo and Tommy Ricciardi, with corruption.
-On August 13, 1993, Perna convicted in the first trial.
+On August 13, 1993, Perna was convicted in the first trial.
 During the second trial both Thomas Ricciardi and Anthony Accetturo agreed to become Government witnesses; they testified against Perna and Taccetta.
 On September 20, 1993, Perna and Michael Taccetta pled guilty to federal racketeering.
 In the plea deal both Perna and Michael Taccetta admitted they bribed or tried to bribe jurors in the 1988 trial against 20 members of the Lucchese family and the 1991 trial of John Riggi, the boss of the DeCavalcante crime family.
 Perna and Michael Taccetta were sentenced to twenty-five years each.
 He was released from prison on July 31, 2015.
 Michael J. Perna died on October 28, 2020.